Infinite connected sums, K-area and positive scalar curvature: Abstract

 \section{Abstract}

-Recently, Whyte \cite{W} used the index theory of Dirac operators and the Block-Weiberger uniformly finite homology \cite{BW} to show that certain infinite connected sums do not carry a metric with nonnegative scalar curvature in their bounded geometry class.
-His proof uses a generalization of the $\hat{A}$-class to obstruct such metrics.
-In this note we prove a variant of Whyte's result where infinite $K$-area in the sense of Gromov \cite{G1} is used to obstruct metrics with positive scalar curvature.
+Whyte \cite{whyte2001index} used the index theory of Dirac operators and Block-Weib\-erger uniformly finite homology \cite{block1992aperiodic} to show that certain infinite connected sums do not carry a metric with nonnegative scalar curvature in their bounded geometry class.
+His proof uses a coarse version of the $\hat{A}$-class to obstruct such metrics.
+In this note we prove a version of Whyte's result where a variant of the notion of infinite $K$-area, originally due to Gromov \cite{gromov1996positive}, is used to obstruct metrics with positive scalar curvature.